Are you tired of dealing with squatters in KY?

 - For the end of a lease term, the landlord must provide a 30-day notice to vacate.

-If the tenant does not vacate the property within the specified time frame, the landlord can then file an eviction lawsuit in district court.
+If the tenant does not vacate within the specified time frame, the landlord can then file an eviction lawsuit in a Kentucky district court.
 The court will then set a date for a hearing, at which the landlord and tenant can present their cases.
-If the court rules in favor of the landlord, the tenant will be ordered to vacate the property.
+If the court rules in favor of the landlord, the tenant will be ordered to vacate.

-It’s important to note that a landlord cannot evict a tenant without following the proper legal process.
+A landlord in Kentucky should not evict a tenant without following the proper legal process.
 This includes serving the tenant with a proper notice to vacate and obtaining a court order for eviction.
 Additionally, the landlord cannot use self-help methods to evict a tenant, such as changing the locks or shutting off utilities.

 How We Can Help You If Have an Unwanted Tenant